MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCollection.md

 ```

 ### -DistributionPointGroupName

-Specifies the name of the distribution point group that is associated with a collection.
+Specify the name of a distribution point group that's associated with this collection.

 ```yaml
 Type: String